I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong; they are mine!

 It is spring which means pollen is in the air.
-It also means that budget pens in statehouses are out.
+It also says that budget pens in statehouses are out.
 The red ink flows as lawmakers find creative ways to cut education in their states to pay for tax cuts for the wealthy.
 What will it be this round?
 A loss of pensions for a few percentage points on property tax?
 Maybe eliminating funding for fine arts to ensure that multi-billion dollar corporations can shelter more income from that tax abatement?
 After all, according to lawmakers in Austin, Frankfort, Oklahoma City, and every state in the union agrees on one thing.

 Education is not a priority to their agenda.